 The definition of 'product' in the Regulations covers goods, services, digital content, immovable property and rights or obligations.

-If you enter a contract because a trader misled you (for example, over the price of a product) or because a trader used an aggressive commercial practice the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-See the guide 'Misleading & aggressive practices: your right to redress' for more information.
+If you enter into a contract because a trader misled you (for example, over the price of a product) or because a trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+See the guide 'Misleading & aggressive practices: rights of redress' for more information.

 Price marking of goods